- 1 Eye Disease And High Blood Pressure

 Analysis of Hypertensive Retinopathy (HR)

-The extent and severity of HR are generally classified on a scale of 1 to 4.
-As the severity increases, so does the grade.
-The scale is called the Keith–Wagener–Barker Classification System.
+The intensity of HR ranges on a scale of 1 to 4.
+As the extent of the severity increases, the grade also heightens.
+The scale for the classification of hypertensive retinopathy is called the Keith–Wagener–Barker Classification System.

-- In Grade 1, there’s a slight narrowing of the retinal artery.
+- Grade 1 is the initial condition where there’s a slight narrowing of the retinal artery.

-- Grade 2 is similar to grade 1, however, the constrictions of the retinal artery are more severe or tighter.
+- Grade 2 is almost very close to grade 1, however, the constrictions of the retinal artery are more severe or tighter.
 This is called Arterio-Venous, or AV, Nipping.

 - The signs of Grade 3 are the same as Grade 2.
-But there’s also Microaneurysms, Retinal Edema, cotton-wool spots (fluffy white lesions on the retina), and hemorrhages or bleeding in the retina.
+But there are also Microaneurysms, Retinal Edema, cotton-wool spots (fluffy white lesions on the retina), and haemorrhages or bleeding in the retina.

 - Grade 4 has severe signs of grade 3 along with swelling of the optic disc called Papilledema and Macular Edema.
 People with Grade 4 HR have a higher risk for stroke and may have kidney or heart disease.

 On the lower end of the scale, there may be no symptoms.
 At grade 4, however, the optic nerve may begin to swell and cause more critical vision problems.
-High-grade retinopathy tends to indicate serious high blood pressure concerns for this type of eye disease.
+High-grade retinopathy signals serious high blood pressure concerns for this type of eye disease.

 Complications of Eye Disease with High Blood Pressure